WILDPHOTOS

 It is the little things that make the world go around.
 The things that buzz, slither or crawl.
 Or, looking at it through a different lens, the creatures that pollinate, recycle, control pests and aerate the soil.
 So many of the smaller unsung and often unloved species are the ones that provide ecosystem services critical to the health of wild places and wildlife, including us.

-Join photographers Ingo Arndt, Dhritiman Mukherjee and Chien Lee for their lightning sessions as they share their appreciation for diverse environments and the species that keep them operating.
+Photographers Ingo Arndt, Dhritiman Mukherjee and Chien Lee shared their appreciation for diverse environments and the species that keep them operating.

 Thomas Peschak: